07th-mod/higurashi-console-arcs/README.md

 | ----------- | -------- | ----------- | ------- |
 | Someutsushi | 100%     | 100%        | 100%    |

 Someutsushi is playable in both English and Japanese.
-The other arcs will be ported in the future.
+Currently determining which arc should be translated next.

+Vote for which arc should be translated next in [this Poll!](https://strawpoll.com/ee8gge6)

 ## Screenshots